 City Council has resolved that appointments to positions on Boards, Commissions, Authorities and Committees be truly representative of the population of women and men of the City of Saskatoon and, therefore, wishes to achieve gender equity for all Boards, Commissions, Authorities and Committees.
 City Council has also adopted a Cultural Diversity and Race Relations Policy.

-POLICY TITLE EFFECTIVE DATE UPDATED TO PAGE NUMBER Appointment to Civic Boards, April 17, 1978 February 10, 2014 4 of 7 Commissions, Authorities and Committees
+POLICY TITLE

+Appointment to Civic Boards,

+Commissions, Authorities and Committees